Boston College Supplemental Essays

 Before tackling Boston College essays, brainstorm two lists: things that are and aren’t reflected on your Boston College application.
 Experiences related to your classes or extracurriculars will be on your transcript or activities section.
 These can go under “Things reflected in my application.”
 If you’ve already written your personal statement for the Common App, put that topic in this list, too.
 Put other experiences regarding your family, your beliefs, or anything else under “Things that are not reflected in my application.”

-Boston College essays that introduce new topics should be very clear about why they matter.
+Boston College essays that introduce new topics should be very clear about why these topics matter matter.
 As always, give discrete details about Boston College that are relevant to whichever of the Boston College prompts you chose.
 At the same time, don’t just throw course names and faculty titles around without context.
 Instead, relate those details to the interests and identities that you consider most important.

 Highlight new aspects of yourself